kevinhikaruevans/kevinhikaruevans/README.md

 Things I want to learn more of:

 * Cool physics with pedagogical simulations
-* Actual real-world uses for FPGAs
+* Real-world uses for FPGAs

 ---